 Carondelet High School may facilitate transportation associated with the school-sponsored activity by utilizing buses, employee-driven vehicles, school-owned vehicles, and/or parent volunteer-driven private vehicles.
 In instances where private vehicles are used, the drivers of those vehicles may subject themselves and their own insurance to risk and liability for the benefit of the school and the school-sponsored activity.
-See Athletics Handbook for more information.
+See Athletics Handbook and section 6 Volunteer Information for more information.